API Testing Automation: How And Why Automate API Testing

 Even when it seems like everything was done right in preparation for automating API testing, there are still a few issues to be aware of as a QA engineer or project stakeholder.
 They won’t necessarily occur on every project, but being prepared for possible challenges is half the battle.
 These are the challenges that API testing automation teams encounter most frequently.

-1. Choice of framework and tools
+1. Choice of Framework and Tools

 It’s not always easy to pick the right framework and tools for an API automation testing project, especially if the team is doing it for the first time.
 Organizations are often inclined to use open-source tools, which may not meet all of the project needs, and it goes without saying that it takes an experienced automation engineer, preferably a lead, to choose or design the perfect framework.

-2. Lack of employee buy-in
+2. Lack of Employee Buy-In

 The employees within an organization can be reluctant to start an API automation testing project for different reasons.
 The management team can be worried about the project cost and the need to hire new employees specifically for the project.
 The QA team, in turn, can be concerned about the complexity of the project and whether they have the skills required to launch the project successfully.